ashiklom/NP_Trait_Analysis/response-letter/editor.md

 # Reviewer 1

+> This paper looks at how the well known (almost textbook knowledge at this point) leaf economic spectrum (LES) scales within and between functional groups.
+They find that the LES is primarily a cross-functional group result.
+The LES does not exist in any generality within a functional group.
+I found this a very nice paper.
+The question is important.
+Others have attacked this somewhat indirectly.
+But the large data size and the directness of the tests make this paper novel and important.
+I found the methods very convincing.
+Comparing an analysis at the species level with an analysis using species nested within functional groups is exactly the right approach and gives a convincing answer.
+>
 > 1) My main feedback, is that I think the authors are not careful and consistent to describe the within functional group and across functional group analyses (the latter case having two versions, the nested version and the unnested version).
 The authors need to pick on a sensible name for each of these and then use it repeatedly.
 I have highlighted just some of the places this occurs in the specific issues below, but it is more generally and the paper needs to be edited start to finish with this in mind.